johnhewi/ezinnit/README.md

 ### what ezinnit does
 * checks for ezinnit.config, if it doesn't exist, it prompts you for the values and creates an ezinnit.config file
-* uses [toptotal](https://www.toptal.com/developers/gitignore) to create a .gitignore file in your project directory
+* if there is no .gitignore in your project directory, uses [toptotal](https://www.toptal.com/developers/gitignore) to create a .gitignore file
 * runs app template script if you've selected one (django, flask and fastApi are included in this release)
 * creates a gitlab pipeline for automated deployment (.gitlab-ci.yml) in your project directory
-* creates a requirements.txt file in your project directory
+* if there is no requirements.txt file in your project directory, creates a requirements.txt file
 * initializes git repository, sets initial branch to main, sets remote to new gitlab repository, commits and pushes to gitlab
 * gets the runner token for the new repository from gitlab
 * copies ezinnit.config to server